 The year 1999 was a milestone for cloud computing when Salesforce became the first company to deliver enterprise applications over the internet.
 This was also the beginning of Software-as-a-Service (SaaS).

 In 2002, Amazon launched Amazon Web Services (AWS), which was another significant development in cloud computing.
 Its suite of cloud-based services included storage, computation and even human intelligence.
 In 2006, Amazon launched Elastic Compute Cloud (EC2), allowing businesses as well as individuals to rent virtual computers and run their own computer applications.

-The year 2009 saw yet another giant milestone in cloud computing as Google Apps (now Google Workspace) started to provide browser-based enterprise applications.
+The year 2009 saw yet another giant milestone in cloud computing as Google Workspace (now Google Workspace) started to provide browser-based enterprise applications.
 In the same year, Microsoft entered the cloud computing arena with Microsoft Azure, and soon companies like Oracle and HP followed suit.

 What are examples of cloud computing?

 Cloud computing includes everything from virtual machines to databases to entire serverless applications.
 Some examples of cloud computing include:

 Salesforce: Salesforce.com is a SaaS provider that specializes in customer relationship management (CRM).
 The company provides enterprise applications to help align marketing, sales, customer services, etc., and allows users to work from anywhere.